DesktopGooseUnofficial/ResourceHub/mods/BreadCrumbs.md

 This mod allows you to feed the goose to make him walk across your screen, or to calm him down when he is in a frenzy.
 Plus he makes cute nom sound.

+Usage: Press 'Right Shift Button' to throw crumbs at your mouse pointer.

 Still work in progress but want people to try it out!

 ## Download